 CVS intended that the HSP program would hide its true usual and customary prices from TPPs to reap what the suit calls “ill-gotten gains.”

-By submitting false and inflated usual and customary prices to third-party payors, CVS knowingly and wrongfully overcharged TPPs amounts that exceeded the HSP drug prices available to the general public for the same drugs, according to the suit, in many cases by more than three or four times the usual and customary price from November 2008 to the present.
+By submitting false and inflated usual and customary prices to TPPs, CVS knowingly and wrongfully overcharged TPPs amounts that exceeded the HSP drug prices available to the general public for the same drugs, according to the suit, in many cases by more than three or four times the usual and customary price from November 2008 to February 2016.